ddn-services/ddn-services.github.io/README.md

-# DDN Dashboard - DDN Service
+# DDN Dashboard - DDN Services

-This is the system dashboard using the services provided by DevDaNang systems
+This is the system dashboard using the services provided by DevDaNang Services

 ## Install dependencies:

-Vite | Next Generation Frontend Tooling
+Nx | Next Generation Frontend Tooling

 ```bash
 npm install